YORK CITY SOUTH

 At the start of 2014, I questioned the wisdom of giving 3 of them contracts for the next 30 months.
 So far, they’ve generally proved me wrong.
 But, I would question again why he gave so many players 2 year contracts in the summer of 2014.

 Towards the end of his reign, NW appeared frustrated that his players were unable to show in matches the good work they’d been doing in training.
+Daniel Parslow recalled he was very fit, joining in with all the training sessions and often demonstrating what he expected of his players.
 Perhaps, he wasn’t the first manager to be able to get his players going again after play off failure.
 Perhaps, the hard knocks of the first week of the season when we conceded late result changing goals in each of our first 3 games were more decisive than we first thought, draining the confidence out of himself and the players.

 2 players NW paid money for were Ryan Bowman and Jake Hyde.
 I used to applaud buying the cream of the Conference (when we were in the Conference) but I wonder nowadays as its professional league, whether the rough diamonds are still there to be unearthed at £20k a pop?
 Maybe the non league value is lower down the pyramid with players who are not playing professionally.